Ways to save

 Reduce standby power.
 Many appliances use power when left on, even if not in use.
 This can account for 3% of household electricity consumption: most can be switched off at the power point instead.

-Note: Don't switch off fridges, freezers, security and medical equipment.
+Note: Don't switch off fridges, freezers, security systems and medical equipment.

 Lighting in homes consumes between 8% and 15% of the average household electricity budget.